Lemon Cinnamon Water Recipe & Benefits

 Ceylon cinnamon is less popular than cassia cinnamon in many countries, especially in the United States.
 Still, you can find it at many specialty grocery stores or health food stores.
 It’s also available online.
 Anthony’s Organic, Terrasoul Superfoods, and Frontier Coop are all reputable brands that offer Ceylon cinnamon.

-Pregnant women or people with blood disorders should consult their healthcare provider to make sure that is is safe to drink cinnamon water.
+Pregnant women or people with blood disorders should consult their healthcare provider to make sure that is is safe to drink cinnamon lemon water.
 Read more about the potential dangers of cinnamon.

 You should also be careful not to consume ground cinnamon that has not been fully diluted with water.
 Remember the silly trend where people were eating ground cinnamon?
 That is very dangerous as the ground cinnamon can coat your lungs and make it difficult to breathe.